Moderate earthquake hits Croatia, damage reported

-ZAGREB, Croatia (AP) — A moderate earthquake hit Croatia near its capital of Zagreb early Monday, triggering panic and some damage to buildings south of the city.
+ZAGREB, Croatia (AP) — A moderate earthquake hit central Croatia near its capital of Zagreb early Monday, triggering panic and damaging some buildings in towns south of the city.
 There were no immediate reports of injuries.

 The mayor of Petrinja, Darinko Dumbovic, told state HRT television that “we have bricks and tiles in the streets and fallen chimneys.”
 He said Croatia’s president and prime minister will visit the town later Monday.